MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 ~~~
 {: .language-r}

-Let’s say I want to see the best three models.
-To do this, I use the `head` function specifying `n = 3`, and here’s what I get as the result:
+Letâ€™s say I want to see the best three models.
+To do this, I use the `head` function specifying `n = 3`, and hereâ€™s what I get as the result:

 ~~~